-A Bank Reconciliation must be completed fortnightly within seven [7] days of receiving the bank statement.
-Before the reconciliation process, the bookkeeper must ensure that all transactions up to the end of your bank statement date have been recorded in the accounting system.
+A bank reconciliation must be completed monthly after receiving the bank statement.
+Before the reconciliation process, the Bookkeeper must ensure that all transactions up to the end of the bank statement date have been recorded in the accounting system.

 - 1. Download the bank statements from the bank. - 2.
 Compare the deposits and withdrawals.